9. PHP Network Functions

 // return if error

-// this channel is used for exchanging commands and information
+// this channel is used for the exchange of orders and information

-// After the connection, the server sends a welcome message that we read
+// after connection, the server sends a welcome message which is read as follows

 }